Todd Bozeman: Morgan State

 Bozeman returned to the collegiate ranks with Morgan State in 2006, becoming the first coach to return to Division I after being handed a show-cause.
-It had long been extremely difficult for coaches slapped with a show-cause to get back into the collegiate ranks even after the penalty expires, since many athletic directors and administrators looked askance at hiring anyone with such a serious penalty on his record.
+It had long been prohibitively difficult for coaches slapped with a show-cause to get back into the collegiate ranks even after the penalty expires, since many athletic directors and administrators look askance at hiring anyone with such a serious penalty on his record.

 Morgan State was 4–26 the year before Bozeman arrived, but he quickly rebuilt the program and led it to new heights, making the NIT in 2008 and the school's only NCAA appearances to date in 2009 and 2010.
 He was a three-time MEAC conference coach of the year.
-In 2009 he was named Hugh Durham National Coach of the Year, which is awarded to the country’s most outstanding mid-major basketball coach.
+In 2009 he was named Hugh Durham National Coach of the Year, which is awarded to the country's most outstanding mid-major basketball coach.

 On March 20, 2019, Bozeman's contract was not renewed, ending his tenure at Morgan State after 13 seasons.